bonasfvck/blog/_posts/2020-01-10-retrieving-claims-azure-graph-sitecore.md

 <br>

 In my utility class for the claims, I accessed the cookies and retrieved the [claim type](https://docs.microsoft.com/bs-latn-ba/azure/architecture/multitenant-identity/claims) that I needed.
-I just passed the http request to retrieve the cookies.

 <br>

-Now that we have the claims challenge all sorted out, we are now ready to have some real Graph API manipulation with Sitecore.
+Now that we have the claims challenge all sorted out, we are now ready to have some Graph API request manipulation with Sitecore.
 I'll be discussing this on my next post.
 Happy coding!